213 S. Main Street,

 No one has favorited this theater yet

-The Center Theater was built in the early 1900’s.
+The Meroney OperaHouse was built in the early-1900’s.
 Originally it was a playhouse with a tunnel to a hotel across the street.
-It became a movie theater in I believe the 1950’s.
+It became a movie theater from the 1920’s.
 It was a simple yet elegant movie house with a large balcony.

 I worked there as a projectionist when it was a first-run theatre in the mid-1980’s.
 As weekend downtown traffic decreased due to a local ordinance banning late-night automobile “cruising” by teenagers, the theatre fell on hard times.
 It became a dollar house for a few years and then closed in 1988.